samsungsamiio/samsungsami.io/source/sami/sami-documentation/data-collection-with-trials.md

 PUT /trials/<trialID>/application
 ~~~

 If you need to generate a new client secret for your trial's companion application, you may use this call to change both the application ID and its client secret.
+All previously created application tokens will become invalid.

 Include the trial ID in the path.
 The response will include a new `aid`{:.param} (application ID) and a new `clientSecret`{:.param}.

 ### Remove participants and administrators